neomjs/neo/BACKERS.md

 </table>
 <!--bronze end-->

+## Special Offer
+The first 4 Bronze, and the first 4 Silver tier sponsors will get kept on the main Readme file for an additional year, after the day the 4th sponsor does sign up (*).
+By default, the main Readme will only include sponsors starting at the Gold tier.

+(*) You will get removed from the main Readme file, in case you end the sponsorship prior to the end of the time interval.

 # What will I sponsor?
 Obviously the continuing of the development for the neo.mjs framework.
 To get the idea of what this means in detail, please take a look at the: <a href=".github/VISION.md">Project Vision</a>.